inside/y/README.md

-# y
+# y, because it look like an inverted λ

-Reimplementation of popular functional methods
+Deno reimplementation of popular functional methods